15 Importance

 The MUSCOW method, which stands for Musts, Shoulds, Coulds, and Won’ts, is a way for us to categorize our requirements so that we broadly know what needs to be developed first.

-• Must requirements (or musts) are those requirements that are absolutely necessary to develop a minimum viable product for the client.
-If even one of the musts is not complete, the product would be considered unfinished and not ready for use by the client or user.
-Musts typically describe the first version of the software that you are trying to develop.
+• Must requirements (or musts) are necessary to develop a minimum viable product for the client.
+If even one of the musts is incomplete, the product would be considered unfinished and not ready for use by the client or user.
+Must requirements typically describe the first version of the software being developed.

-• Should requirements (or shoulds) are requirements that are important to the system, but not necessary for the release of the first version.
-Shoulds might also describe a sort of phasing in of something.
+• Should requirements (or shoulds) are important to the system, but not necessary for version one.
+Shoulds might also describe things that are phased in over time.
 For example, you may opt to phase in levels of AODA compliance by describing the following requirements:

 • The system must meet AODA level A compliance by January 1, 2014.